-

 Remember we talked about the butterfly valve being a key ‘choke’ point for carburetor icing?

 If the ice builds up significantly, it can ‘freeze’ the throttle in place.
-Aircraft are particularly prone to this when the throttle has been left in the same position for an extended period, such as in the cruise phase of the flight or a long descent.
+Aircraft are particularly prone to this when the throttle has been left in the same position for an extended period.
+For example, during the cruise phase of the flight or a long descent.

 Complete Engine Failure!